dewitt4/Cloud-Custodain/docs/source/azure/configuration/functionshosting.rst

             value_type: swap
             value: "PowerState/running"

-More details on Blob Storage output are at :ref:`azure_bloboutput`
+More details on Blob Storage output can be found at :ref:`azure_bloboutput`

 Event Grid Functions
 ####################

-Currently, support for Event Grid Functions is at the subscription level.
+Currently, Event Grid Functions are only supported at the subscription level.
 You can set the function to be triggered by write and/or delete events.
 When an Event Grid Function is deployed, Custodian creates an Event Grid Subscription to trigger the new Function when any event occurs in the Subscription.
-Once triggered, Custodian only executes the policy if the event was caused by the resource provider and event type specified by the policy.
+Once triggered, Custodian only executes the policy if the event was caused by the resource provider and event type specified in the policy.

 In order to subscribe to an event, you need to provide the resource provider and the action, or provide the string of one of the `shortcuts <https://github.com/cloud-custodian/cloud-custodian/blob/master/tools/c7n_azure/c7n_azure/azure_events.py>`_.
-For a list of all of the resource providers and their actions please see `Azure Resource Manager resource provider options <https://docs.microsoft.com/en-us/azure/role-based-access-control/resource-provider-operations>`_.
+For a list of all of the resource providers and their actions, see `Azure Resource Manager resource provider options <https://docs.microsoft.com/en-us/azure/role-based-access-control/resource-provider-operations>`_.

 The following example shows an Event Grid Function that runs when a value is written to Key Vault.